For localization, phpMyAdmin uses Gettext; you can find po files for each

 It would be a good idea to subscribe to the phpmyadmin-translators mailing list, because this is where we ask for translations of new messages.

-The translation server includes various subprojects, you should always focus on
+includes various subprojects, you should always focus on

 the latest stable branch.
 Once this one is complete you might want to continue

 master branch (which stands for the current development branch)

 or documentation.
 The changes are automatically propagated, so you don't have